joncppl/mal_daemon/README.md

 mal_daemon
 ==========

-Daemon that actively mirror a user's MAL data in a local db, as well as information about relevant anime.
+Daemon that actively mirrors a user's MAL data in a local db, as well as information about relevant anime.

+Requires: libcurl, libmysqlclient, libconfig